ledch/blackjack-game-graded/README.md

 # blackjack-game

-A blackjack game that tells the user if they have won or lost or can continue playing.
+A blackjack game using HTML, CSS, and Javascript

-Based off of the Scrimba blackjack game with some modified code.
+Based off of the Scrimba blackjack game with added modifications.

 Modifications:
-- the game will reset after you lose
-- you can only press either START GAME or NEW CARD at once (why start a new game while in the middle of one?)
+- you can not press both START GAME and NEW CARD at the same time(once you start a game, you can not press it again until the game is over)
-- slight code differences
+- START GAME will start a new game once you either lose or win

 Some limitations:
 - pulling an "Ace" here does not allow you to choose either 1 or 11 as the value (sets it to 11 instead)